The Top 15 Retail Math Formulas

 This is the amount of gross profit a business earns when an item is sold.
 For example, if you have to pay $15 for each sweater and you then sell it to customers for $39, your retail margin equals $24.

 Margin % = (Retail Price - Cost) ÷ Retail Price

-Net sales are the amount of sales generated by a business after the deduction of returns, allowances for damaged or missing goods, and any discounts allowed.
-For example, if a company has gross sales of $1,000,000, sales returns of $10,000, sales allowances of $5,000, and discounts of $15,000, then its net sales are $970,000.
+Net sales are the number of sales generated by a business after the deduction of returns, allowances for damaged or missing goods, and any discounts allowed.
+For example, if a company has gross sales of $1 million, sales returns of $10,000, sales allowances of $5,000, and discounts of $15,000, then its net sales are $970,000.

 Net Sales = Gross Sales - Returns and Allowances

 Open to Buy